TCFD

 Global Warming Response

-In addition, we officially participated in GX League* sponsored by the Ministry of Economy, Trade and Industry, in May 2023.
-We will show the Mazda’s non-consolidated reduction targets, and disclose its progress on GX dashboard.
+In addition, the company officially participated in GX League* sponsored by the Ministry of Economy, Trade and Industry, in May 2023.
+The company shows its non-consolidated reduction targets, and disclose its progress on GX dashboard.

 * The GX League is an organization that aims to provide value for social structural reform toward carbon neutrality together with member companies through the four initiatives of voluntary emission trading (implementation), market rule formation (co-creation), business opportunity creation (dialogue), and "GX studios" (exchange).
 "GX" is an abbreviation for "green transformation."